 Counselors are available during the day to assist students in solving problems or in making decisions.
 All individuals have the need from time to time to plan courses of study, get information about occupations, study alternatives for senior high education, solve problems of a social nature, or other personal problems.
-These are the types of services which are called guidance.
+These are the types of services which are called school counseling.

-If scheduling permits, students may also be invited to participate in small group discussions and guidance activities.
+If scheduling permits, students may also be invited to participate in small group discussions and counseling activities.

-The guidance counselor directs the testing program which includes ability achievement tests.
-The counselor will discuss the test results with the student either in a classroom situation or privately in the guidance office.
+The school counselor directs the testing program which includes ability achievement tests.
+The counselor will discuss the test results with the student either in a classroom situation or privately in the school counseling office.

 Parents or students may meet with the counselor to discuss any problem which relates to the student or the school situation.
 Appointments should be made by the student in the morning before going to first period.
-Such appointments can be made through the guidance secretary.
+Such appointments can be made through the school counseling secretary.